briar/briar/briar-headless/README.md

 ```

 If `local` is `true`, the message was sent by the Briar peer instead of its remote contact.

+A message is `read` when the local user has read it i.e. it was displayed on their screen.
+This only makes sense for incoming messages (which are not `local`).
+`sent` and `seen` are only useful for outgoing (`local`) messages.
+`sent` means that we offered the message to the contact (one tick) and `seen` (two ticks)
+means that they confirmed the delivery of the message.

 Attention: There can messages of other `type`s where the message `text` is `null`.